-SNAP is intended to fill the gap between the cash a household has available to buy food and the cost of a "thrifty" food budget as set by the USDA.9
+SNAP is intended to fill the gap between the cash a household has available to buy food and the cost of a thrifty food budget9.

-A household with no income would receive the full cost of a thrifty food budget, known as the "maximum allotment."
-As household income increases, the household is expected to contribute more of its own resources to food, and SNAP benefits decrease accordingly.
+A household with no income would receive the full cost

+of a thrifty food budget, known as the "maximum allotment."
+As household income increases, the household is expected to contribute more of its own resources to food and SNAP benefits decrease accordingly.
 Benefits decline gradually - so for every \$1 of added income, a household's benefits go down by \$0.24 to \$0.36.